Beyond the School Gates

 Mentoring support for excluded students and their families

-The Beyond the School Gate project carried out research to better understand why children and young people get excluded, and why some types of children are more likely to be excluded than others.
+The Beyond the School Gates project carried out research to better understand why children and young people get excluded, and why some types of children are more likely to be excluded than others.
 It also aimed to make recommendations on what support and resources are needed by families to reintegrate excluded children back into the classroom.
 It also sought to use the research to inform the creation of a referral process in the form of a new Co-operative Alternative Provision.

 This was a three-phase project: